kuiperzone/AvantGarde/README.md

 **NOTE.** Avant Garde supports only .NET projects (not .NET Framework), and Avalonia XAML (AXAML) forms.
 It cannot be used to preview WPF XAML.

-It requires the installation of the **Avalonia Nuget Package** in order to work because it utilizes the "preview host" which ships with Avalonia.
-If your project references Avalonia, then no action is required as the Avalonia Nuget Package should already be available on your system.

 ## Features ##